rm511130/Physna_Training/README.md

 1. Provide a valid email address to your Physna point of contact and ask him/her to create your user account.
 Your username will be your email.
 2. Check your email inbox for an email from Okta and follow its instructions to complete the Okta registration process.
-   For more details, you will find the process described in [Section 2](#how-do-i-access) and the [User Management](#user_management) sections of this document.
+   For more details, you will find the process described in [Section 2](#how-do-i-access) and in the [User Management](#user_management) section of this document.
 3. Log into your Physna environment.
 If you encounter any issues, please ask for assistance.
-4. Please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 1.
+4. If you were able to successfully log into Physna, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 1.
 5. Congratulations: you have completed _Task 1_ of the Workshop.

 _Workshop Tip: when asked to click on a URL on this page, it will often be better to right-click and open the link using a new Tab so as to not lose where you are in this document._